monosay/docs/docs/msbot-nodejs-implementation.md

 Let's go step by step.

-1. You need to install our nodejs package to your project.
+1. You need to install our nodejs package to your project

 <div class="browser-mockup">